-To select all rows, click the check mark beside the Name column.
+To select all rows, check the box beside the Name column.
 If you want to expand the selection, scroll to the bottom of the grid and select a value from the items per page list to change how many rows are displayed on each page.